Zacaria/learn-redux-reveal/docs/Presentation.md

 ![](imgs/reducer.png)

-Creates new versions of the state using action and current state. <!-- .element: class="fragment" data-fragment-index="1" -->

 ----

-Basic reducer
+## Reducers

+Creates new versions of the state using action and current state.

+How to: create a reducer <!-- .element: class="fragment" data-fragment-index="1" -->

 ```
 const orders = (state = false, action) => {